srikavin/BookKeeper/README.md

 * Cross Platform and can run on Windows, Linux, and MacOS
 * Includes fully-featured interactive documentation featuring images and videos

+### Technologies Used
+* Gluon Scenebuilder - used to quickly create JavaFX layouts
+* IntelliJ IDEA - used to write Java code efficiently and quickly
+* Java 8 - used to write efficient and robust code
+* JavaFX - used to create general UI layout
+* Git - used for version control
+* Skeleton - used in application help for styling
+* Adobe Illustrator - used to customize and design application icons
+* HTML & CSS - used to create application help

 ### Screenshots
 #### Main Window:
 ![Main Window of BookKeeper](readme_assets/mainWindow.png)